XuanyiZhao/Image_processing_algorithms_from_scratch/Image_gradient_blending/README.txt

+# Image gradient blending
-1. For the given testing source image, mask and background image, just run demo.py.
+For the given testing source image, mask and background image, just run demo.py.
 It will complete the blending process and show the blended image.

-2. For my own source images and background images:
+For my own source images and background images:

 1) Open demo.py